 change your relationship to them.”

-And thus I learned to accept my anxiety – I could not become whole by amputating the parts of myself that caused discomfort (more wise words from my instructor).
-In essence, I learned to accept anxiety as part of myself.
+I learned to accept my anxiety – I could not become whole by amputating the parts of myself that caused discomfort (more wise words from my instructor).
+In essence, I learned to accept anxiety as part of myself, but also heal the core material that drives the anxiety.
 Using another metaphor – anxiety rides in the back seat while I drive the bus – anxiety no longer drives the bus.

 ‘How do you stand in relation to these many realms?’ (or ‘Who are you?’).